50shadesofgwei/funding-rate-arbitrage/README.md

 - `deploy-collateral-synthetix [amount]`
 - `deploy-collateral-hmx [token_address] [amount]`
 - `project-run` (Run this command to start the bot after setup is finished)
+- `project-run-demo` (This will search for available opportunities but not execute on them)
 - `close-position-pair [symbol]`

 ## Video Walkthrough